Trump golfs at his Virginia club amid the coronavirus pandemic - Local News 8

 “So please as you go out this weekend, understand you can go out, you can be outside.
 You can play golf, you can play tennis with marked balls.
 You can go to the beaches if you stay 6 feet apart, but remember that that is your space and that’s a space that you need to protect and ensure that you’re social distanced for others,” Birx said.

-Trump’s last golf outing was on March 8 when the President visited the Trump International Golf Club in West Palm Beach, Florida.
+Prior to the weekend, Trump’s last golf outing was on March 8 when he visited the Trump International Golf Club in West Palm Beach, Florida.

-By CNN’s count, Saturday’s outing marked Trump’s 357th visit to one of his properties and his 265th trips to one of his golf clubs during his presidency.
+By CNN’s count, the Saturday and Sunday outings marked Trump’s 357th and 358th visits to one of his properties and his 265th and 266th trip to one of his golf clubs during his presidency.

 Trump had previously called into a PGA golf program on NBC and told the host that he missed the sport and hasn’t been able to play amid the pandemic because he’s been busy.

-Note: This story has been updated with Trump’s Sunday golf outing.